 How To Pay Your Cash To Close

-There are a few ways to pay your cash to close, such as:
+There are a few ways to pay your cash to close, including:

-- Cashier’s check – physical check guaranteed and signed by the bank because the institution, not the borrower of the loan, is responsible for paying the amount
+- Cashier’s check: A physical check guaranteed and signed by the bank because the institution, not the borrower of the loan, is responsible for paying the amount.

-- Certified check – physical check verified by the bank that the borrower of the loan has sufficient funds to pay the amount
+- Certified check: A physical check verified by the bank that the borrower of the loan has sufficient funds to pay the amount.

-- Personal check – physical check guaranteed and signed by the borrower of the loan, who is solely responsible for paying the amount
+- Personal check: A physical check guaranteed and signed by the borrower of the loan, who is solely responsible for paying the amount.

-- Wire transfer – direct, electronic and immediate transfer of funds from one account to another, no physical check or any other item used
+- Wire transfer: A direct, electronic and immediate transfer of funds from one account to another, with no physical check or any other item used.

 While it’s called “cash to close,” physical cash isn’t the best payment method.
 In many cases, it’s not even allowed because there isn’t a way to prove the source of this money.
 It also leaves less of a paper trail.